dalek-supreme/A-dual-eigen-analysis-on-canid-genomes/README.md

-# A dual eigen analysis on canid genomes
+# A dual eigen-analysis on canid genomes
  Undergrad Thesis advised by Prof. Lei M. Li.
 (Ongoing)
  Install_Bioconductor_Packages.R: Install the tools.
  svd.R: conduct an SVD on genomes.
 Currently use one chromosome.
 Working on whole genome.